What is the AMoD technology?

 - Code should be documented and covered by tests.

 For interested researchers, we present some AMoDeus scenarios available for testing and extension.
 The scenarios can be generated using amodtaxi or amod's ScenarioGenerator resulting in basic settings.
-The resulting directories contain all necessary files that can be used with the sequence ScenarioPreparer, ScenarioServer and ScenarioViewer as explained in the main GitHub repository.
+The resulting directories contain all necessary files that can be used with the sequence ScenarioPreparer, ScenarioServer and ScenarioViewer as explained above, and in the main GitHub repository.